 You can use transaction hashes to search for your transactions on block explorer and share them with people.
 For example, if you search for the above hash in popular block explorer Blockchain.info, you will see all the information about the transaction: its date, amount, receiver address, etc. Take a look.

 - Where do you find a transaction hash?

 On HitBTC, the transaction hashes for your deposits and withdrawals can be found:

 - at the bottom of your Account page in the “Latest transactions” section

-- on the Deposits and Withdrawals History tab of the Reports page.
+- on the Transactions History tab of the Reports page.

 Transaction hashes in the “Latest transactions” tab can be found by clicking the “?” button next to the status column.

 On the Reports page, transaction hashes are located in a separate column on the right.